An advance care plan provides information to others about your wishes in case illness or injury prevents you from telling them yourself.

 Advance care planning is designed to help anyone, healthy or sick, communicate their wishes for medical treatment.
 This planning process will clarify what your family and friends need to know if you become unable to make health care decisions for yourself.

-When you put these wishes in writing, this kind of plan is called an advance directive or health care directive.
+When you put these wishes in writing, this kind of plan is called a health care directive.

 Advance care planning is a process to: